-- make your wishes known about how you would like your financial, legal and care matters to be handled when you are no longer able to make decisions for yourself - discuss these wishes with your family and write them down - appoint someone who will take care of your financial and legal matters - appoint someone to be your substitute decision-maker regarding issues of your future care, such as what type of future living arrangement you would prefer, kinds of medical interventions you would want, etc. - your local Alzheimer Society can advise you on what issues will need to be addressed and the kinds of professionals who can help with them
+- Make your wishes known about how you would like your financial, legal and care matters to be handled when you are no longer able to make decisions for yourself - Discuss these wishes with your family and write them down - Appoint someone who will take care of your financial and legal matters - Appoint someone to be your substitute decision-maker regarding issues of your future care, such as what type of future living arrangement you would prefer, kinds of medical interventions you would want, etc. - Seek advice from your local Alzheimer Society on what issues will need to be addressed and the kinds of professionals who can help with them

-7. Living alone
+7. Be prepared when living alone